HumanCompatibleAI/eirli/docs/source/data.rst

 Dataset Creation & Environment Specification
 ============================================

-*This README current as of 2020-11-29.
-Some aspects of the data-loading pipeline will probably change eventually, so expect this doc to be slightly out of date if you're reading it 2-3 months (or more) in the future.
-Bug Sam if there are serious problems with it.*

 This document explains the abstractions that we are using to load demonstration data and create Gym environments.
 These abstractions are intended provide a reasonably uniform internal interface across all of